It’s a delicate balancing act to estimate delivery jobs. You don’t want to overcharge and end up with no work.

 By the Hour

-It makes calculations more straightforward, as you can simply divide the number of working hours your company puts in per week by the overhead costs and add a small profit margin.
-As long as you stay within your area’s average delivery cost range, your profit margin can be reasonably high.
+It makes calculations more straightforward, as you can divide the number of working hours your company puts in per week by the overhead costs and add a small profit margin.
+Your profit margin can be reasonably high as long as you stay within your area’s average delivery cost range.

 Say your weekly overhead is about $1,600, and your company works a 40-hour week.
 You need to charge more than $40 per hour.
 If your area’s average hourly cost is $60 per hour, you can have the competitive advantage by charging $55 per hour and still make plenty of profit.

 Unfortunately, charging by the hour does mean if there are unexpected delays, your client may be unhappy with an unexpected hike in their delivery cost.
 This can mean losing business, so be sure to set limits on what adds to the billable hours.

 Another typical pricing metric of courier services is charging per mile.
 This works exceptionally well if you cover a large service area that may increase gas or vehicle maintenance costs.

 To calculate a per-mile charge, estimate the total value of your vehicle (purchasing price, insurance, and any licensing fees), then divide the number of miles it should, on average, last by the worth of the vehicle.
 Add a small profit margin, and you’ve got your delivery cost.

 For example, say you have a car that is, in total, worth about $44,000.
 If it lasts about 150,000 miles, then you need to charge more than $3.40 per mile.
 So, at a bare minimum, a 10-mile delivery would be $34.